 We cannot begin to imagine the physical and emotional pain you may be going through, but our compassionate catastrophic injury attorneys are here to help you attain your legal goals.
 If you or a loved one suffered a loss of mobility in an accident caused by a negligent party, reach out to a Tampa paralysis injury lawyer today.

 Accidents that May Result in Loss of Mobility

-Paralysis can be caused by a sudden accident or a life-long illness or medical condition.
+Paralysis can be caused by a sudden accident or a life-long illness or a medical condition.
 Diseases that may lead to paralysis include multiple sclerosis, cerebral palsy, and muscular dystrophy.
 Singular incidents that may cause complete or partial paralysis include: